-Use apples, pears or pumpkins to make a homemade fruit butter.
+Use apples, pears or pumpkins to make homemade fruit butter.
 If you make it in the crockpot, it'll take very little hands-on time.
 Can or freeze the finished product to enjoy later, but be sure to sample some now.
 There's nothing like warm fruit butter on just-baked biscuits.
-Yum
+Yum!

 03Jams and Jellies

-Fill your freezer with nuts while they're in season, so you don't get stuck paying full-price for them over the holidays.
-If you don't have nut trees in your yard, let your friends and neighbors know you're looking for nuts or set out on a foraging adventure.
+Fill your freezer with nuts while they're in season, so you don't get stuck paying full-blown retail for them over the holidays.
+If you don't have nut trees in your yard, let your friends and neighbors know you're looking for nuts, or set out on a foraging adventure.
 Chestnuts, pecans and walnuts are just a few of the nuts you'll want to stock up on while you can.

 Get your hands on some mushrooms (foraged or store-bought).
 Then, prep them for the freezer.
 It takes less than 10 minutes of chopping and cooking.

 Canned fruit from the grocery store is loaded with sugar and lacking in flavor.
 Make up your own jars of canned apple and pear slices, so you never have to settle for second-best.
-Water-bath can them if you want shelf-stable jars, or just pop them in the freezer; either method will give you great results
+Boiling water can them if you want shelf-stable jars, or just pop them in the freezer; either method will give you great results.

 Potatoes, greens, and carrots are just a few of the vegetables that are available in the fall.
 Stock up on your favorites.
-Then, can or freeze them to enjoy throughout the year
+Then, can, freeze or root cellar them to enjoy throughout the year.

 Harvest the last of the herbs from your garden before the first frost hits.
-They'll freeze beautifully, but can also be dried if you prefer to use them that way.
+They'll freeze beautifully, but can also be dried, if you prefer to use them that way.
 Just be sure to put up enough to get you through the winter.
 Paying $4 for a tiny bottle of dried herbs is painful, when you're used to harvesting herbs from your own garden.

-Use your vegetable peels and scraps (onion peels, carrot tops, potato skins, etc.) to make vegetable broth, or save everything in a bag in the freezer until Thanksgiving, and make turkey stock.
+Use your vegetable peels and scraps (onion peels, carrot tops, potato skins, etc.) to make vegetable broth, or save everything in a bag in the freezer until Thanksgiving, and make a big batch of turkey stock.

 Fall Foods to Can or Freeze